just1ncannady/AlexaInSpace2022/_sources/Unit6-Communication-Through-Internet/Network-Architecture.rst

     <br/><b>Receive:</b> Receives packets from the Internet layer, puts them in order, and passes them to the application layer when all is received.
     </td></tr>
     <tr><th>Internet Layer (protocol: IP)</th><td>
-    <b>Send: </b> Uses a routing table (given in the handout)  to add the destination IP address to each packet and passes them to the Link layer.
+    <b>Send: </b> Uses a routing table (given in the handout)  to add the destination <span class="hover vocab yui-wk-div" data-id='IP address'>IP address</span> to each <span class="hover vocab yui-wk-div" data-id='packet'>packet</span> and passes them to the Link layer.
-    <br/> <b>Receive:</b> Receives packets from the Link layer and checks that it’s their own group’s IP address.
+    <br/> <b>Receive:</b> Receives packets from the Link layer and checks that it’s their own group’s <span class="hover vocab yui-wk-div" data-id='IP address'>IP address</span>.
 If it is, it passes it to the transport layer.
 If it is not, it gives it back to the link layer to give to another group.
     </td></tr>
     <tr><th>Link Layer (protocol: Ethernet)</th><td>
     <b>Send:</b> Passes the individual packets randomly to the link layer of other groups.
     <br/> <b>Receive:</b> Receives packets from other groups and passes them to the Internet Layer.
      </td></tr>
     </tbody></table>
-    <p>Follow <a href="https://docs.google.com/document/d/1vCMjrLWMzU-bs1zv8Btu-rjrcvzQ21J0HarznLgL30g/edit?usp=sharing" target="_blank">these handouts</a> to simulate packet routing in the TCP/IP model.
+    <p>Follow <a href="https://docs.google.com/document/d/1vCMjrLWMzU-bs1zv8Btu-rjrcvzQ21J0HarznLgL30g/edit?usp=sharing" target="_blank">these handouts</a> to simulate <span class="hover vocab yui-wk-div" data-id='packet'>packet</span> routing in the TCP/IP model.
         Once your group has sent and received a message, discuss the following questions.
     </p><ol>
-    <li><b>Packet Order. </b> Does it matter whether the packets of a message arrive in order?
+    <li><b><span class="hover vocab yui-wk-div" data-id='Packet'>Packet</span> Order. </b> Does it matter whether the packets of a message arrive in order?
 Explain how this set of protocols handles that. </li>
-    <li>(<b>Portfolio</b>) <b>Missing Packets.</b> What should happen if a packet goes missing?
+    <li>(<b>Portfolio</b>) <b>Missing Packets.</b> What should happen if a <span class="hover vocab yui-wk-div" data-id='packet'>packet</span> goes missing?
 Who (which layer) would handle this?
 What action would they have to take?
-And what additional information would be needed in the packet in order to handle it?  </li>
+And what additional information would be needed in the <span class="hover vocab yui-wk-div" data-id='packet'>packet</span> in order to handle it?  </li>
-    <li><b>Corrupted Packets.</b> Suppose there’s some kind hardware glitch that corrupts one or more bits in a packet?
+    <li><b>Corrupted Packets.</b> Suppose there’s some kind hardware glitch that corrupts one or more bits in a <span class="hover vocab yui-wk-div" data-id='packet'>packet</span>?
 Can this be detected?
 What action should be taken in this case?
 What additional information would be needed to handle this issue? </li><li><b>Fault-Tolerance. </b>Complex systems, like networks, fail at unexpected times.
 Often multiple devices fail at the same time.
 Explain how the TCP/IP model continues to function even when parts of the system fail.<br/></li>
     <li>(<b>Portfolio</b>) <b>Security/Privacy.</b>  As the packets are being transmitted through the network, can people other than the sender and receiver read the messages?
 What methods can we use to protect the message?  </li>
     </ol>
     </div>